Aidar5/nattoeng/docs/source/book/06_control_structures/6_exceptions.rst

 Most often, it is possible to predict what kind of exceptions will occur during the execution of the program.

-For example, if the program expects two numbers on the input and at the output returns their sum, and the user has entered a string instead of one of the numbers, a TypeError error will appear as in the example above.
+For example, if the program expects two numbers on the input and at the output returns their sum, and the user has entered a string instead of one of the numbers a TypeError error will appear as in the example above.

 Python allows working with exceptions.
 They can be intercepted and acted upon if an exception has been occurred.

 .. note::
-    When an exception appears in the program, it is immediately completed.
+    When an exception appears, the program is immediately interrupted.

 In order to work with exceptions the ``try/except`` construction is used: